robotology/idyntree/README.md

 ## Tutorials
 Coming soon

+Are you interested in a tutorial on a specific feature or algorithm?
+Just [request it on an enhancement issue](https://github.com/robotology/idyntree/issues/new).

 ## Reference paper
 A paper describing the algorithms implemented in iDynTree and their use in a real world scenario can be downloaded [here](http://journal.frontiersin.org/article/10.3389/frobt.2015.00006/abstract) .
 If you're going to use this library for your work, please quote it within any resulting publication:
 ~~~